OniKrisNeptune/meowscript/README.md

 *if variable x is grabbed and you attempt to perform an operation using x as a value, the value of x before the operation will be used for every grabbed variable*

 *no you cannot divide by zero*
-### output:
-as of v0.4 nnya prints the value of every grabbed variable(subject to change)
 ### control flow
 theres gonna be an if and a while loop, however i am too lazy to document them rn and theyre not implemented yet